TNorth1/expense-tracker-cli/README.md

 - platformdirs: Saving config/report files in platform specific directories
 - XlsxWriter: Exporting reports to xlsx files
 - Tkinter: File Dialog GUI

+## Compatibility

+This application has currently only been tested on Linux systems.
+While it may work on other platforms due to the cross-platform libraries used, your experience may vary on Windows or macOS.

 ## License